ksmashingaidze/ESP32-WROVER-Quadcopter-with-Onboard-Camera/README.md

 - Changed line 16 of RC_ESC -> src -> ESC.h from "#include Servo.h" to "#include ESP32Servo.h"
 - Included "ESC.h" (from "RC_ESC" library by Eric Nantel) and "ESP32Servo.h" (from "ESP32Servo" library by Kevin Harrington) at the beginning of the main casper.ino file
 - Ran preliminary test to check motor functionality and app<->MCU responsiveness
+- Replaced faulty ESC3 (electronic speed controller attached to motor M3)

 To-Do
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-- Troubleshoot ESC3 (electronic speed controller attached to motor M3) to isolate fault

 - Tune DAC outputs against quadcopter weight to **add basic flight and hover functionality**
-- Interface IMU (gyroscope rotational data & barometer altitude information) with ESP32-WROVER
+- **Interface IMU** (gyroscope rotational data & barometer altitude information) with ESP32-WROVER
-- Use IMU barometer/gyroscope data to implement **vertical/rotational constraints and improved flight functionality**
+- Use IMU barometer/gyroscope data to **complete flight controller with vertical/rotational constraints and improved flight functionality**
-- Allow capture of a still image using the ESP32-WROVER camera when the "Capture" button is pressed on the Android app
+- **Allow capture of a still image** using the ESP32-WROVER camera when the "Capture" button is pressed on the Android app